Ask yourself this checklist of questions

 What is the current real estate market like?

-If you live in Colorado, then you’re probably aware that it’s a seller’s market.
-What does that mean?
-For Buyers, it means if you find a place that you like, you need to act fast because the average house is only on the market for a few days!
-If you’re a Seller your home is likely to sell quickly, so you need to have a plan for where and when you’ll move.
-Recently we have worked with our sellers to get a Post Closing Occupancy Agreement with the Buyers to allow the sellers to stay in the home for 30-60 days after closing.
+If you’re a Seller, understand it’s the nice homes that sell quickly and for the best price.
+Assuming your home doesn’t need a lot of work or updates, your home is likely to sell quickly in today’s sellers market.
+So you need to have a plan for where and when you’ll move.
+We have worked with our sellers to get a Post Closing Occupancy Agreement (PCOA) with the Buyers to allow the sellers to stay in the home for 30-60 days after closing.
 A PCOA allows the seller to sell their home first, buy their new home, and only have to move once.
 BTW, if you’re a Buyer, allowing the Seller to stay in their home after closing can be a powerful negotiating advantage.
-Give us a call for more information and ideas about a PCOA.
+Give us a call for more information and ideas.

 What will my monthly payment be?
 What will it include?